Herod the Great: Biography

 Herod was born around 72 BCE in Idumea, south of Judea.
 He was the second son of Antipater the Idumaean, a high-ranking official under ethnarch Hyrcanus II, and Cypros, a Nabatean Arab princess from Petra, in present-day Jordan.
 Herod's father was by descent an Edomite; his ancestors had been forcibly converted to Judaism.
 Herod was raised as a Jew.
 Strabo, a contemporary of Herod, held that the Idumaeans, whom he identified as of Nabataean origin, constituted the majority of the population of western Judea, where they commingled with the Judaeans and adopted their customs.
 This is a view shared also by some modern scholarly works which consider Idumaeans to be either Arab or Nabataean in origin.
 Thus, Herod's ethnic background was Arab on both sides of his family.
-According to Josephus, Herod was a descendant of Eleazar Maccabeus (Auran) of the Hasmoneans.
+This claim has been challenged by historians, however, as many also argue the Edomites not Arab through various different markers, most notably in how the Edomite language was most similar to Biblical Hebrew and Moabite than Classical or Nabataean Arabic, with the Nabataean Arabs having displaced rather than absorbed the Edomites, thus making Herod only half-Arab.
+According to Josephus, Herod was a descendant of Eleazar Maccabeus (Auran) of the Hasmoneans, making him half-Jewish.

 Herod rose to power largely through his father's good relations with the Roman general and dictator Julius Caesar, who entrusted Antipater with the public affairs of Judea.
 Herod was appointed provincial governor of Galilee in c.
 47 BCE, when he was about either 25 or 28 years old (Greek original: "15 years of age").
 There he faithfully farmed the taxes of that region for the Roman Senate, and he met with success in ridding that region of bandits.
 Antipater's eldest son, Phasael, served in the same capacity as governor of Jerusalem.
 During this time, the young Herod cultivated a good relationship with Sextus Caesar, the acting Roman governor of Syria, who appointed Herod as general of Coelesyria and Samaria, greatly expanding his sphere of influence.
 He enjoyed the backing of Rome, but the Sanhedrin condemned his brutality.
 When yet a private man, Herod had determined to punish Hyrcanus the Hasmonean king, who had once summoned Herod to stand trial for murder, but Herod was restrained from doing so by the intervention of his father and his elder brother.